- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 You can enable the USB root hub letting the controllers recover the USB port from its unresponsive condition to make your device work normally again:

 Step 1.
-Connect not working Seagate external hard disk to PC.
+Connect not working Seagate external hard disk to the PC.

 Step 2.
 Open Device Manager and expand "Universal Serial Bus controllers".